 However, I soon realized that if I wanted my portfolio to grow faster, the best approach was to forget about bonds, cash, gold, and other esoteric securities and focus exclusively on stocks.

 When it comes to stocks, everyone will tell you that you should invest globally, invest in various geographic regions.
-Buy some U.S. stocks, some Canadian, some European, and so on.
+Buy some U.S. stocks, some Canadian, some European, etc.

-But for the past 10 years or so, I’ve noticed that my U.S. holdings consistently outperform my investments in other regions.
+But for the past 10 years, I’ve noticed that my U.S. holdings consistently outperform my investments in other regions.

 At first, I thought this might be due to a temporary cycle that happened to favor the U.S. However, more than ten years have passed, and the U.S. continues to outperform all other regions.